Why Are My Cannabis Plant Leaves Turning Yellow?

-Cannabis plants are known for their beautiful green leaves, but what happens when those leaves start to turn yellow?
-There are many reasons plants’ leaves may be turning yellow either due to natural elements like temperature fluctuations or pests including insects, fungus, and bacteria.
+Cannabis plants are known for their beautiful green leaves, but what happens to weed plant leaves turning yellow?
+There are many reasons you might see yellow leaves on weed plants, either due to natural elements like temperature fluctuations or pests including insects, fungus, and bacteria.
 Improper feeding, watering, and light burn may also induce yellow leaves.
 Let’s explore the different forms of chlorosis and how you can prevent and treat it.

 Natural elements that cause yellow cannabis leaves